 Where to Buy Boniatos

 Boniatos thrive all year, at least in the Caribbean.
-Florida also usually produces a bumper crop — and, in fact, this sweet potato is quite popular in Florida.
-But Asia currently lays claim to the greatest production of boniatos.
+Florida also usually produces a bumper crop; this sweet potato is quite popular in Florida, but Asia currently lays claim to the greatest production of boniatos.
 It's said that the sweet potato was introduced there after being gathered by Eastern explorers and taken home.

 You might find it difficult to locate boniato in your neighborhood mega-market.
 They're mostly available in international markets that cater to Latin American and Asian populations.
 Look for tubers that are firm and without any soft spots.